Ultimate Sterling Heights Real Estate Investing Guide for 2026

 Housing

-Viewing the rental residential market, Sterling Heights has a median gross rent of .
-Median gross rent throughout the state is , with a national gross median of .
+Reviewing the rental residential market, Sterling Heights has a median gross rent of .
+The state's median is , and the median gross rent across the country is .

-The occupied percentage for residential units of all types in Sterling Heights is , with an equivalent vacancy rate of .
+The occupied percentage for residential units of all kinds in Sterling Heights is , with a corresponding vacancy rate of .

 Housing Quick Stats